uOttawaSEG/project-project-group-28/README.md

 - **UI Components**:
   - `activity_admin.xml` — layout for viewing Pending and Rejected requests.
   - Each card shows name, email, role (`Student` or `Tutor`), and contact info, with **Accept** and **Reject** buttons.
 - **Navigation Update:** Admins are redirected to the admin page after login.
-- **Crash Fix:** Resolved crash issue when approving users (previously caused by null references).
 - **Formatting Improvements:** XML and RecyclerView layouts standardized for consistent display.

 ### Database Overview